Sheila Nazarian

-Sheila S. Nazarian is an Iranian-American plastic surgeon and television personality.
-She is the best known as the host of Netflix reality television series Skin Decision: Before and After.
-She has also guest starred on television series such as The Real Housewives of Beverly Hills, Basketball Wives, and Revenge Body with Khloe Kardashian.
+Sheila S. Nazarian (شیلا نظریان; born 1979) is an Iranian-American plastic surgeon and television personality.
+She is best known as the host of Netflix reality television series Skin Decision: Before and After, which was nominated for the Daytime Emmy Award for "Outstanding Lifestyle Series" in 2021.
+She has also appeared on television series such as The Real Housewives of Beverly Hills, Basketball Wives, and Revenge Body with Khloe Kardashian.

 Early life and education

-Nazarian was born in New York to a Jewish family from Iran.
-Her family had returned to Iran, during the 1979 Islamic Revolution, but they could no longer leave and at age 6 she was smuggled out of Iran into Pakistan along with her mother and eventually moved to Los Angeles.
+Nazarian was born in New York to an Iranian Jewish family.
+Her father was a pathologist.
+She and her family returned to Iran following the Iranian Revolution in 1979 but were later barred from leaving the country.
+During the Iran-Iraq War, however, she and her mother were smuggled out of Iran into Pakistan, after which they reunited with her father and moved to Los Angeles, California.

+Nazarian graduated Harvard-Westlake School in 1997.
+She then attended Columbia University, where she earned a Bachelor of Arts degree in economics with a pre-medical concentration.

+Career

+Medicine

-She attended Columbia University, earning a BA in economics with a pre-medical concentration.
-She initially pursued a career in orthopedics before deciding to study plastic surgery.
-After graduation, she attended Yeshiva University's Albert Einstein College of Medicine and later went on to a cosmetic and reconstructive surgery residency at the University of Southern California.
-While at USC, she also received a Master of Medical Management (MMM) from the Marshall School of Business.
+Nazarian initially planned to pursue a career in orthopedics before deciding to specialize in plastic surgery.
+After graduating from Columbia University, she attended the Albert Einstein College of Medicine, where she earned a Doctor of Medicine degree.
+She later completed a residency in cosmetic and reconstructive surgery at the University of Southern California (USC), where she also earned also earned a Master of Medical Management (MMM) from the Marshall School of Business.
+From 2013 to 2015, Nazarian served as an adjunct assistant professor in the Division of Plastic and Reconstructive Surgery at USC.

+Nazarian went on establish her private practice, Nazarian Plastic Surgery, and a medical spa, Spa 26.
+She also founded The Skin Spot, an e-commerce retailer of skin care products, and the Nazarian Institute, a nonprofit organization that provides business and medical education to medical professionals.

+Television

+Nazarian has appeared as a guest on the daytime talk shows The Doctors and The Real.
+She has also appeared in reality television series, including The Real Housewives of Beverly Hills and Revenge Body with Khloe Kardashian, as well as on news and entertainment programs including Inside Edition, Extra, The Insider, E!
+News, and KGNS-TV.